Larry-444/ai_case_study/README.md

 ## Overview and Origin

-* Name of company - NVIDIA Inc.

-* When was the company incorporated?
-Founded on April 5, 1993
+Name of company - NVIDIA Inc. was founded on April 5, 1993 by 3 men.
+They are:

-* Who are the founders of the company?
-Jensen Huang, Chris Malachowsky, and Curtis Priem
+Jensen Huang, Chris Malachowsky, and Curtis Priem.

-* How did the idea for the company (or project) come about?
 They had a vision to bring 3D graphics to the gaming and multimedia markets.

-* How is the company funded?
-How much funding have they received?
+They are now being funded by the stock market.
+Receiving tens of millions of dollars.

 ## Business Activities